Abdulmelik619/alx-zero_day/0x03-git/README.md

-updated readme file and check
+updated readme file and and check